 The brew’s main ingredients are thermal brine water from the nearby health resort Bad Saarow, as well as spirulina, an algae, and flavonoide, a plant extract commonly used in anti-wrinkle creams.
 Flavonoides are also known to protect against arteriosclerosis, high blood pressure and cancer.

-than 100 nutrients including beta carotene, chlorophyll, Vitamin B12, has been described as one of the healthiest foods.
+Spirulina, with more than 100 nutrients including beta carotene, chlorophyll, Vitamin B12, has been described as one of the healthiest foods.
 Meanwhile, brine water aids in digestion and maintaining metabolism and healthy blood pressure as well as helping the body rid itself of heavy metals and toxins like quicksilver, lead, arsenic, amalgam or even chalk build-up.

 But it is still beer, and too much of it could undo the fountain of youth effect and, worse, bring on a nasty hangover.
 Fritsche warns that moderation is essential when drinking his "Anti-Aging" beer.
 After all, each bottle does contain 4.8 percent alcohol.